-- 4.108 The built fabric of an existing building should be assessed to understand its thermal weaknesses.
+4.120 The Council supports a fabric first approach to retrofit, and fabric should be sufficiently energy efficient to support the installation of a low carbon heating system.
+The built fabric of an existing building should be assessed to understand its thermal weaknesses.
 Upgrading can help performance and to reduce energy demand.
-Cavity wall insulation and internal insulation are strongly recommended although care must be taken to ensure buildings remain ventilated and that the insulation does not pose a risk of condensation etc. - 4.109 When making changes to properties internally, consideration should be given to their heating etc. The removal of internal doors and walls to create open plan interiors makes it more difficult to heat spaces.
+Cavity wall insulation and internal insulation are strongly recommended although care must be taken to ensure buildings remain ventilated and that the insulation does not pose a risk of condensation

+4.121 When making changes to properties internally, consideration should be given to space heating.
+The removal of internal doors and walls to create open plan interiors makes it more difficult to heat spaces.
 Removing doors and walls to stairwells will allow heat to rise unimpeded.
 By contrast, traditional cellular rooms can be individually heated to suit each user's personal needs.

-External Insulation
+External Wall Insulation